 It has been said by a lot of Anime sites, blogs that the newest anime that has premiered recently called Keep your hands off Eizouken has won over fans and artists with its creativity and wonderful storytelling.
 If you’re not familiar with this series it is about three girls on a quest to make and produce their own anime, written and illustrated by Mangaka Sumito Ōwara this was adapted on the manga published in Shogakukan’s Seinen Manga Magazine Monthly Big Comic Spirits.

-The pictures above are from episode two when the trio go to the storage room to get an Animation Studio Desk for the Studio, they discover also leftover items such as paint, ink and other materials that would benefit their dream, Mizusaki and Asakusa discover the multiplane camera and camera stand in which Asakusa explained what the machine was for.
+The pictures above are from episode two when the trio go to the storage room to get an Animation Studio Desk for the Studio, they discover also leftover items such as paint, ink, and other materials that would benefit their dream, Mizusaki and Asakusa discover the multiplane camera and camera stand in which Asakusa explained what the machine was for.

-Eizouken starts us at the beginning of the creative process in terms of artistic inspiration and collaboration, Asakusa and Mizusaki are young and passionate with specific interests that makes collaboration so fascinating for many artists today.
+Eizouken starts us at the beginning of the creative process in terms of artistic inspiration and collaboration, Asakusa and Mizusaki are young and passionate with specific interests that make collaboration so fascinating for many artists today.
 It is inspirational for so many artists, storytellers, and lovers of Anime.